DamCB/tyssue/INSTALL.md

 ## Installing tyssue

-Those are the instructions to install the package from source on a debian-like linux distribution
+Those are the instructions to install the package from source on a debian-like linux distribution.

 ### get Anaconda
 Go to http://continuum.io/downloads and grab anaconda for your architecture.